JeyRunner/tuda-typst-templates/templates/tudaexercise/template/tudaexercise.typ

 /// - hspace (length): The horizontal space between the title and the points/difficulty, default is 1fr.
 /// - detailsseperator (str): The separator between the points and difficulty information, default is ", ".
 /// - starfill (color): The fill color of the stars, default is the accent color from the context.
-/// - pointsnamesingle (str): The singular form of the points name, default is auto and retrieved from the locale dictionary.
-/// - pointsnameplural (str): The plural form of the points name, default is auto and retrieved from the locale dictionary.
+/// - pointsfunction (function): The function to format the points, default is `pointformat`.
-/// - pointssep (str): The separator between the points and the name, default is " ".
+/// - difficultyfunction (function): The function to format the difficulty, default is `difficulty-stars`.
-/// - otherargs: Additional arguments to pass to the `difficulty-stars` function.
 /// -> Returns: A string with the points and difficulty information formatted as "points Punkte, difficulty-stars(difficulty, max_difficulty: maxdifficulty)".
 #let task-points-header(
   points: none,